LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 Marshall said Burrow wears colorful socks, and he traditionally wears one sock inside out.

-If you notice the bright orange Bowser bracelet on his wrist, you'd tell Burrow's more of a gamer — which Moreau and Scheyd found out during one of their Tuesday dinners at Rotolo's during the summer, where they chowed down calzones, $5 a plate.
+If you notice the bright orange Bowser bracelet on his wrist, you'd tell Burrow is more of a video gamer — which Moreau and Scheyd found out during one of their Tuesday dinners at Rotolo's during the summer, where they chowed down calzones, $5 a plate.

 Soon enough, free time was devoted to Super Smash Bros., a popular multiplayer game of melee between digital Nintendo characters.